Dylan Riley Snyder: Personal life

 Snyder lived in Los Angeles with his mother during filming for Kickin' It while his father and sister still resided in Alabama.
 He is a former member of the Boy Scouts of America as well as one of the founding members of Broadway Kids Care.
 In 2011, Snyder listed his hobbies as Rubik's Cubes, origami, juggling, billiards and chess.

-In December 2014, Snyder started a relationship with Sonny with a Chance actress Allisyn Ashley Arm.
-They got engaged on New's Year's Day 2019 and married on September 18 of that year.
+In December 2014, Snyder started a relationship with Sonny with a Chance actress Allisyn Ashley Arm; they met as teenagers three years ago while their shows filmed on opposite lots across from each other.
+They got married on September 18, 2019.